libmapper/webmapper/README.md

 ### <img style="padding:0px;vertical-align:middle" src="./images/canvas_icon_black.png" width="25px"> Canvas view `Command-4`

-The canvas view is loosely modeled after the UI for the application ICon (Input Configurator) by Pierre Dragecevic and Stéphane Huot.
+The canvas view is loosely modeled after the UI for the application [Input Configurator (ICon)](http://inputconf.sourceforge.net/) by Pierre Dragecevic and Stéphane Huot.
 In this view, both input and output signals appear in a list on the left side, and can be dragged into the main canvas area.

 <img style="padding:0px;box-shadow:0 4px 8px 0" src="./images/screenshots/canvas.png">